Skip to main content

 • The enrollment deadline is within 60 days and you still have not decided

-An independent Medicare advisor can compare plans across multiple carriers at no cost to your parent — the same premium applies whether they enroll alone or with guidance.
+An independent Medicare advisor compares plans across carriers at no cost to your parent.
+The same premium applies whether they enroll alone or with guidance.
+We are licensed in Florida, Alabama, Georgia, and North Carolina.

-1. Confirm your parent's 65th birthday and calculate their Initial Enrollment Period dates
+What you can do today 1.
+Confirm your parent's 65th birthday and calculate IEP dates.

-2. Ask HR (if still employed) for creditable coverage documentation
+1. Ask HR for creditable coverage documentation if still employed.

 Helping a parent navigate Medicare is one of the most meaningful things you can do for their financial and health security.
-Take it one step at a time — and do not hesitate to ask for help.
+Take it one step at a time.
+Official enrollment steps live at Social Security: Medicare and Medicare.gov.

 Key Takeaways